 As part of our commitment to Earth via our Laudato Si’ Action Plan, we are inviting everyone who shares in our charism to take a monthly Eco-Challenge with us.

-We often think about what food we eat and the effects it might have on the health of our bodies.
-We also need to be aware the effects our food has on the health of our planet.
+We often think about what food we eat and its effects on the health of our bodies.
+We also need to be aware of the impact our food has on the health of our planet.
 Our food has a lifecycle: production, sale, consumption and disposal.

 Consider these options to minimize the impacts of your diet’s lifecycle.